alex/what-happens-when/README.rst

 TLS also not only encrypts the packets but **authenticate** the server as well.
 This allows the Client to make sure that he's really talking to Google (for example) and not someone else.
 It works thanks to a Public Key Infrastructure (PKI).

+###Authentication

+* The cryptography used to authenticate the server (and sometimes the Client as well) comes from **asymmetric encryption**.
+* CA
+* root certificates in browser

 ###Handshake

 The encryption is done thanks to **symmetric encryption**.
 Because it is faster than **asymmetric encryption**.
 It's problematic because symmetric encryption works with only one key (the same key allows encryption _and_ decryption).
 This is why we do a Handshake.

+To do a Handshake 2 big protocols can be used (depending on what the Client and the Server previously agreed):
+* Diffie-Hellman
+* RSA

+We'll just explain RSA because it is often used instead of Diffie-Hellman since it provides **authentication**.

 ###Encryption